Read | Listen| Write

 A walkway down to the dam?

-People talking now about new parks
+People talking now about new parks,

-And new homes, and more —
+New homes, and more —

-Though really not a surprise to me
+Though, really not a surprise to me…

 Because I remembered that small huddle